jeff5/very-slow-jython/docs/src/site/sphinx/treepython/ast_java.rst

 corresponding to a single binary operation ``x + 1`` in the source.
 In this section we consider how to create and traverse the same tree inside a Java program.

+    Code fragments in this section are taken from ``runtime/src/test/java/.../vsj1/example/TestEx1.java``
+    in the project source.

 Representing the AST in Java
 ****************************